 Best Upgrade Option

-This high-end keyboard combines a slim aluminum build with Kailh Full POM low-profile switches, a gasket mount design, and vibrant RGB sidelighting, delivering a premium typing experience in a compact form.
+This high-end keyboard combines a slim aluminum build with Kailh Full POM low-profile switches, a gasket mount design, and vibrant RGB sidelighting.

 Keychron V5 Max